All about Form 1099

 If you have yet to receive a 1099 form, contact the business or individual who paid you to inquire about it.

+To ensure you receive a 1099 in future years, provide your clients with a completed Form W-9.
 The W-9 form includes the following fields that need to be filled out by the independent contractor:

 1. Name